figure-io/polymer-timeseries/README.md

 $ python -m SimpleHTTPServer 9090
 ```

-and open the following URL in your browser
+Once the server is running, open the following URL in your browser

 ```
 http://127.0.0.1:9090/chart-timeseries/examples